How to Make $1000 a Week: 10 High-Income Ideas for 2026

 A practical observation from inside Podbase: 99% of our most successful sellers drive the majority of their traffic from social media ads, with email marketing as the second-strongest channel for retention.
 As our CMO puts it: “Email marketing is usually one of the strongest ROI channels, simply because you are monetizing people that already know your brand and in many cases already bought from you.”

-That's the data behind a simple rule: pick one social channel and one email tool, master both, and don't spread to channel three or four until those two are paying.
-Diluting effort across 5+ channels in your first 90 days is the single most reliable way to underperform on every one of them.
+The rule: pick one social channel and one email tool, master both, and don't spread to channel three or four until those two are paying.
+Diluting effort across 5+ channels in your first 90 days is the most reliable way to underperform on every one of them.

-For paid ads specifically, our CMO advises a calibrated middle range: "We are talking maybe a couple of thousand, but not over €5,000, or the equivalent amount in your own currency."
-This is the budget needed to get enough data through Meta or TikTok Ads to know what your audience wants.
-Underspend → no signal.
-Overspend in month one → cash burn before product-market fit.
+For paid ads specifically, our CMO advises a calibrated middle range: “We are talking maybe a couple of thousand, but not over €5,000, or the equivalent amount in your own currency.”
+That's the budget needed to get enough data through Meta or TikTok Ads to know what your audience wants.
+Underspend and you get no signal; overspend in month one and you burn cash before product-market fit.

 Reinvest Aggressively - Don't Pay Yourself First